Mallory Erickson, and I discuss the importance of changing the narrative of nonprofits around money, engagement, and donor-organization relationships.

 Shifting Strategy and Mindset Through Introspection

-On today’s episode of Creating Community For Good, I was joined by Mallory Erickson, a certified fundraising coach with experience serving over 50 fundraisers and organizations.
-She, like myself, believes in the importance of changing the narrative of nonprofits around money, engagement, and donor-organization relationships.
-It is not about begging or chasing donors for money anymore, it’s about providing people with an awesome opportunity to join a cause and fuel a movement!
+In today’s episode of Creating Community For Good, I spoke with Mallory Erickson, a certified fundraising coach who has supported over 50 fundraisers and organizations.
+Similar to my own perspective, she believes it’s crucial to reshape how nonprofits view money, engagement, and donor relationships.
+Consequently, fundraising is no longer about begging or chasing donors; rather, it’s about offering people a valuable opportunity to join a cause and drive a movement!

-I know, I know, it is much easier said than done.
-The fundraising world is filled with passion and while it is a job, it is also a true life calling to work in this sector.
-Work and personal drive jumble together and more often than not fundraisers, even the most experienced ones, go through a roller coaster of emotions every week.
-Will the potential donor get back to me?
-Did I get my message across?
+However, I know this is often easier said than done.
+Indeed, the fundraising world is full of passion, and while it’s a profession, it’s also a genuine calling for many.
+Because work and personal drive often intertwine, it follows that fundraisers, even experienced ones, frequently experience a rollercoaster of emotions each week.
+For instance, will the potential donor respond?
+Did my message resonate?
 Are people even paying attention?
-Mallory is an expert at talking about limiting beliefs and how to turn them into a positive, constructive and strategic journey and in this episode, she shares with us the GAIL’s: the four main types of thoughts that limit our potential and interrupt our growth in the fundraising sector.
-Gremlin, Assumptions, Interpretations and Limiting Beliefs.
+Fortunately, Mallory is an expert in addressing limiting beliefs and transforming them into a positive, constructive, and strategic journey.
+Therefore, in this episode, she shares GAIL’s: the four main types of thoughts that hinder our potential and disrupt our growth in fundraising.
+Specifically, these are Gremlin, Assumptions, Interpretations, and Limiting Beliefs.

-How many assumptions do we make based on first impressions without having true, reliable information?
-How many stories do we tell ourselves about our skills — and believe them to be true?
-How many times do we listen to the voice in our head that warns us about catastrophic results… that may not be real?
-There is power in challenging what we accept as true, and that change is what we need, personally and as a revolution in the non-profit sector.
-Join this conversation with the amazing Mallory Erickson and take a sneak peek into her mind-blowing strategies both for building your confidence as a fundraiser and to create better and more meaningful relationships with donors.
-Clue: it’s about shifting the paradigm from an ask to an offering.
+Furthermore, consider how many assumptions we make based on first impressions without having real, reliable information.
+Moreover, think about the stories we tell ourselves about our abilities—and believe to be true.
+Additionally, reflect on how often we listen to the inner voice that warns us of catastrophic outcomes… that might not even be realistic.
+Ultimately, there is power in questioning what we accept as truth, and thus, this shift is essential, both personally and as a revolution within the nonprofit sector.
+Therefore, join this insightful conversation with Mallory Erickson and gain a glimpse into her powerful strategies for building your confidence as a fundraiser and for creating stronger, more meaningful relationships with donors.
+To illustrate, it involves changing our perspective from making an ask to presenting an offering.

 Key Takeaways: